Types of Tea

-All tea comes from two varieties of the tea plant called Camellia sinensis sinensus, Camillia sinensis sinensus is a smaller leafed plant and Camellia sinensis assamica is a larger leafed plant.
-(Primarily India and Ceylon).
+All tea comes from two varieties of the tea plant called Camellia sinensis sinensus and Camellia sinensis assamica.
+Camillia sinensis sinensus is a smaller leafed plant originating in China and Camellia sinensis assamica is a larger leafed plant originating in India and later Ceylon.
 The two Camellia sinensis plants are native to South and Southeast Asia but are grown all over the world in tropical and subtropical environments.
-Black tea, Oolong, Green and White tea all come from the two varieties of tea but are processed differently and exposed to different levels of oxidation.
+Black tea, Oolong, Green and White tea all come from the two varieties of tea but are processed differently and exposed to different levels of drying and or oxidation.

-Black tea is a variety of tea that is more oxidized than the Oolong, green, and white teas.
+Black tea is a variety of tea that is more oxidized than the Oolong, Green, and White teas.
 Black tea is the strongest in flavour and generally contains the most caffeine because it is oxidized longer.
-Both varieties of the Camellia species are used to make Black tea: Camellia sinensis sinensis (also used for green and white teas) and the Assamese plant, Camellia sinensis assamica, which has only been used for black tea in the past, but in recent years has been used for Green.
-In Chinese languages, Black tea is known literally as "crimson tea", a closer description of the colour of the tea produced.
+Both varieties of the Camellia species are used to make Black tea: Camellia sinensis sinensis (also used for Green and White teas) and the Assamese plant, Camellia sinensis assamica, used for black tea in the past, but in recent years is also used for Green.
+In Chinese languages, Black tea is known literally as "crimson tea", a close description of the colour of the tea produced.
 The name Black tea could otherwise refer to the darker colour of the leaves after processing.

 Brewing Black Tea